oagarcia/penguin-report/readme.md

 ## Installation

-1. Ask for proper keys (sensible data)
+1. Ask for env vars you need to set (sensible data)
 2. `npm install`
 3. `npm run build` or `babel -w source/ -d build/ -s`
 4. `npm run start` in some envs, in order to run port 80 you need sudo in this command